po1sigala/live/01-Class-Content/19-PWA-dev/27-Evr_Git-Cherry-Picking/README.md

 git commit -m "Adds random message feature"
 ```

 7. Let's say that our co-worker decided to scrap that feature entirely and change it to a simple hello world message instead.
 Let's make a commit that would emulate that change.
 Highlight everything inside `app.js` and delete it.
-Change it to simply say `console.log('hello world')`
+Change it to simply say `console.log('hello world')`.

 ```js
 console.log('hello world!')